Maho09/auth_service/README.md

 - register.js: Client-side validation for password strength during registration.

   #### The repo is still under development.
-Any comment is most welcome😁
+All comments are most welcome😁